 Funded by / Ownership

-Newsbusters is owned by the Media Research Center, which is a 501(c)(3) nonprofit.
-The MRC has received financial support from several right-leaning sources, including the Bradley, Scaife, Olin, Castle Rock, Carthage, and JM foundations, as well as ExxonMobil.
+Newsbusters is owned by the Media Research Center, a 501(c)(3) nonprofit.
+The MRC has received financial support from several right-leaning sources, including the Bradley, Scaife, Olin, Castle Rock, Carthage, JM foundations, and ExxonMobil.
 Newsbusters is funded by MRC and also displays advertising.

 Analysis / Bias

 In review, Newsbusters reports news on liberal bias.
 They frequently use strongly loaded, emotional, and right biased wording such as this: CBS’s Garrett Hammers NBC for Boosting Warren During Debate.
 This story is sourced from video footage and tweets.
-Another example of emotionally charged language can be found here: NBC’s Liberal Debate Obsessions: Save Miami!
+Another example of emotionally charged language is NBC’s Liberal Debate Obsessions: Save Miami!
 Grab Guns!
 Fight Mitch McConnell!
-When it comes to sourcing they usually provide video to support their opinions, however other times they use poor sources such as Rush Limbaugh and Breitbart.
+When it comes to sourcing, they usually provide videos to support their opinions; however, they use poor sources such as Rush Limbaugh and Breitbart.
 Editorially, Newsbusters always favors conservatives and denigrates the left.

 Failed Fact Checks

 - Ted Kennedy sent a letter to then-Soviet leader Yuri Andropov apologizing for Ronald Reagan and begging the Soviets not to overreact. – FALSE